Overview

 Click on the View icon next to the API key.

-When the dialog box opens, click the Copy icon to the right of the key and paste it wherever it is needed in your system.
+A new dialog box opens with the API key.
+Click the Copy icon to the right of the key and paste it wherever it is needed in your system.

 API Key Management

-The API Key table records the status of the current and last API Keys, their expiration date, last time they were used, and when they were created.
+The API Key table displays the status of the current and last API Keys, their expiration date, last time they were used, and when they were created.

 A new API key will be generated automatically in the preset schedule you set up or after 365 days by default.
 You will receive a 30-day advance notice before to the API key expiration date.